pramodkumar96/freshers-vjit-assignment-2017/JCafe/README.txt

  ************

 About JCafe
-This is Java application, for Cafe / resturants / hotels can be used for as managing all the work from Stating of order to billing.
+This is Java application, for Cafe / resturants / hotels can be used for managing all the work from Starting to Ending.

 The main challenges of resturant is to handle WALK-IN EAT and ONLINE ORDERING are covered in this.

-Which is applicable for Walk-in eat and for Ordering online.
-All the operation are simple just by using 'Y' and 'N' Y:yes and N:no
+All the operation are simple just by using 'Y' and 'N', Y:yes and N:no

 					These are functionalities covered in this:

 1.Registration for new Customers with simple validation.